-Watch the Spotlight to learn more about how the Law Office of Sativa Boatman-Sloan can help you with setting up a Limited Liability Company.
+Watch the Spotlight video above to learn more about how the Law Office of Sativa Boatman-Sloan can help you with setting up a Limited Liability Company.

 Limited Liability Companies

 Limited Liability Companies and Corporations provide a lot more legal protection than a Partnership or a Sole Proprietorship doing business as a fictitious business name (also known as a DBA).
 However, in order for a Corporation to provide optimal protection, you have to make certain your annual filings are made with the Secretary of State’s Office and that annual meetings are held and documented properly.
 For many small businesses, it is simply much easier to operate as an LLC.
 With a Limited Liability Company, there is limited liability for the owners and no required annual filings as with a Corporation.
 Limited Liability Companies can be taxed as a sole proprietorship, partnership, or S-Corporation.